docs / getting started

 getting started

-adding your first agent
+adding an agent

 there are two ways to add an agent to your roster.